 While the pink flesh of the watermelon is safe for dogs, pet owners should be aware that the seeds of a watermelon should be removed before handing it over to Rover, as they can cause an intestinal blockage.
 Pet owners shouldn’t panic if they accidentally miss a few small seeds, but allowing your dog to ingest too many seeds could cause a blockage in their digestive tract and lead to more serious complications.

 As with all “human” foods, it’s always a good idea to check in with your veterinarian before offering watermelon to your pet, and moderation is the key—especially if you don’t know how your dog will react to the fibrous fruit.
-Like many fruits including cantaloupe, watermelon can cause digestive problems like diarrhea if your dog eats too much.
-Always keep your dog’s size in mind; the smaller the dog, the less watermelon they should consume.
+Like many fruits including cantaloupe, watermelon can cause digestive problems such as diarrhea if your dog eats too much.
+Always keep your dog’s size in mind; the smaller the dog, the less watermelon it should consume.
 While it’s rare, it is also possible for your pet to be allergic to watermelon.

 Other Ways to Feed Watermelon to Your Dog